TacoTorben/DroneBoys/README.md

 ```
     the 'field' is the action.
 So far we have 'field', 'sky', 'dark'

-    target pose: [1,1] is name of input image and name of output image (without .jpeg)
+    target pose: [1,1] is name of input image and name of output image (without .JPG)
     input images are those from images folder, and output you decise yourself (but only a number)

 *** To run the interface use: ***